Anita Louise: Life and career

 As her stature in Hollywood grew, she was named a WAMPAS Baby Star.
 Her reputation was enhanced by her role as Hollywood society hostess, with her parties attended by the elite of Hollywood and widely and regularly reported in the news media.

-Among her film successes were Just Like Heaven, Madame Du Barry (1934), A Midsummer Night's Dream (1935), The Story of Louis Pasteur (1935), Anthony Adverse (1936), Marie Antoinette (1938), The Sisters (1938), and The Little Princess (1939).
+Among her film successes were Madame Du Barry (1934), A Midsummer Night's Dream (1935), The Story of Louis Pasteur (1935), Anthony Adverse (1936), Marie Antoinette (1938), The Sisters (1938), and The Little Princess (1939).

 By the 1940s, she was reduced to mostly secondary roles, and her film career started to slow.
 Some of her films during this time are Casanova Brown (1944), Nine Girls (1944), The Bandit of Sherwood Forest (1946), Blondie's Big Moment (1947), and Bulldog Drummond at Bay (1947).
-Her last appearance in movies was in the 1952 war film Retreat, Hell!.
-Louise was reduced to minor roles and acted very infrequently until the advent of television in the 1950s provided her with further opportunities.
-In middle age, she played one of her more widely seen roles as the gentle mother Nell McLaughlin in the television series My Friend Flicka from 1956 to 1957, with co-stars Johnny Washbrook, Gene Evans, and Frank Ferguson.
-Louise was also the substitute host of The Loretta Young Show (1953) when Loretta Young was recuperating from surgery.
+Her last appearance in movies was in the 1952 war film Retreat, Hell!

+Reduced to minor roles, she acted infrequently until the advent of television in the 1950s provided her with further opportunities.
+She played Nell McLaughlin in the television series My Friend Flicka from 1956 to 1957, with co-stars Johnny Washbrook, Gene Evans, and Frank Ferguson.
+She was substitute host of The Loretta Young Show (1953) when Loretta Young was recuperating from surgery.
 In 1957, she was host of Theater Time on ABC-TV.
-Other shows Anita hosted include The United States Steel Hour (1962) and Playhouse 90 (1957).
-Her last television appearance was in a 1970 episode of the Mod Squad.
+Other shows which she hosted included The United States Steel Hour (1962) and Playhouse 90 (1957).
+Her last television appearance was in a 1970 episode of The Mod Squad.

 Personal life and death

-Louise virtually retired after My Friend Flicka, which was rebroadcast thereafter for a generation.
-Her husband, film producer Buddy Adler, whom she married on May 18, 1940, died in 1960.
+Louise's husband, film producer Buddy Adler, whom she married on May 18, 1940, died in 1960.
 They had two children.
 She married Henry Berger in 1962.
-Louise died of a stroke on April 25, 1970, in Los Angeles, California.
+Louise died of a stroke at the age of 55, on April 25, 1970, in Los Angeles, California.
 She was buried next to Adler at the Forest Lawn Memorial Park in Glendale, California.
-She was 55 years old.

 Louise has a star at 6821 Hollywood Boulevard in the Motion Pictures section of the Hollywood Walk of Fame in recognition of her contribution to films.

 A Republican, she supported Dwight Eisenhower's campaign during the 1952 presidential election.